jeffrey-io/www-jeffrey-io/input/writings/going-grandpa-style.markdown

 # Ray

 Ray was a radio engineer in world war two.
 I remember him being eccentric in his ways with regards to religion, and I find it unfortunate that he developed Alzheimer's.
 So, what can I say?
 The dude knew analog circuits.
-He had a electrical workshop in the basement, and made shit out of resistors and vacuum tubes.
+He had a electrical workshop in the basement, and made things out of resistors and vacuum tubes.
 He had a bit of side business in a cottage factory to make new light sensors for a local company where he used to work.
 He had a ton of old computers, and is the source for my old-school knowledge of computers.
 Commodore 64?
 Check!
 IBM PC?
 Check!
 VIC 20?
 Check!
 TRS-80?
 Check!
 I learned to operate these computers at a fairly young age which helped trigger a snowball to my current career.

 # Joe